topazeblue/TopazePublishing/src/t140_Testing_template.md

 # Working with templates

+In this file we are working with templates.
+For this to work we need `istemplate: true`.
+The metadata section of this file reads as follows

+  localmeta1: my local meta data item 1
+  localmeta2: my local meta data item 2

+  data:
+    localdata1: my local data item 1
+    localdata2: my local data item 2

 ## Example template evaluations

 - **localmeta1** from local meta data "{_m[localmeta1]}" (it does **not** appear in the global data!)